ot4i/ace-docker/experimental/windows/ace-basic/README.md

 The Dockerfile is constructed to minimize the resulting image size, with the downloaded files extracted, installed, and deleted within a single RUN command to avoid persisting the install image in a layer.
-See [Google's image-creation best practices](https://cloud.google.com/architecture/best-practices-for-building-containers#reduce_the_amount_of_clutter_in_your_image) for more information on that approach.
+See [Google's image-creation best practices](https://cloud.google.com/architecture/best-practices-for-building-containers#reduce_the_amount_of_clutter_in_your_image) for more information on that approach and how it helps reduce image size.

 ### Setting the correct product URL